Villa Le Trident: Description

 The villa was designed to follow the topography of the land with the house being accessed by some thirty steps below street level.
 The entry is on the same level as the bedrooms; the reception rooms and terraces are located on the level below.
 According to François Fray, cultural curator, most of the houses designed by Dierks followed this schema.

 Le Trident features façades of white intonaco and roof terraces.
-Besides the salon, the dining room, loggia, and service areas there seven bedrooms and five bathrooms that combine to create a living area of 385 m2.
+Besides the salon, the dining room, loggia, and service areas there are seven bedrooms and five bathrooms that combine to create a living area of 385 m2.
 Several pieces of furniture were designed by Dierks that include bookcases and a large table covered with shagreen.

 Protection

 The villa Le Trident is located at 8 impasse Renoire in Théoule-sur-Mer.
 The structure receives no protection under the Monument historique de France nor is it listed in the Inventaire général du patrimoine culturel (official listing of heritage sites in France).